-See the RTSC+Eclipse QuickStart topic in the RTSC-pedia wiki for details about creating a CCStudio 4 project that uses RTSC and DSP/BIOS 6 content.
-See the CCStudio 4 online help for more about converting CCStudio 4 projects.
+See the RTSC+Eclipse QuickStart topic in the RTSC-pedia wiki for details about creating a CCSv4 project that uses RTSC and SYS/BIOS 6 content.
+See the CCSv4 online help for more about converting CCSv4 projects.

-3.2 Updating a CCStudio 4 Project to Build with a Generated Custom Platform File
+3.2 Updating a CCSv4 Project to Build with a Generated Platform Package

-As mentioned in Section 2.2.3, the conversion tool creates the file "myPlatform.xs", which is a custom platform file.
-Custom platform files are used to create user-defined Memory segments and to change the pre-defined Memory segments that ship for a default platform.
-The one generated by the conversion tool contains settings for any memory changes in the Tconf configuration script passed to it.
+As mentioned in Section 2.3, the conversion tool creates a RTSC platform package, which is a custom platform that is generated based on your original .tcf file.
+User-created RTSC platform packages are used to create user-defined Memory segments and to change the pre-defined Memory segments that ship for a default platform.
+The platform package generated by the conversion tool contains settings for any memory changes in the Tconf configuration script passed to it.

-In order to use the custom platform file in your program's build, you must specify and update a config.bld file in the project in order to load it.
-Use the following steps to build your project using this generated custom platform file:
+In order to use a custom RTSC platform package in your build, you must select this platform under the "RTSC platform" field in the project's properties (either when creating the project, or by updating the project's properties).
+Use the following steps to build your project using this generated RTSC platform package: